BitNinja01/golf-cartographer/README.md

 		1. This template represents 100, 125, and 150 yards from the center of each green.
 We need to scale it accordingly.
 	2. Open [Google Earth](https://earth.google.com)
 		1. Find you're golf course
-		2. Find 2 elements that are roughly 100 yards apart (2 bunkers, a green and a bunker, etc)
+		2. Using the measure tool, find 2 elements that are roughly 100 yards apart (2 bunkers, a green and a bunker, etc)
 		3. Place the center of the ```template_yardage_lines.svg``` at one of these points
 		4. Scale it until the inner-most circle crosses your second reference point
 		5. Once done, copy the name of this yardage lines group and then hide it